Netcentric/accesscontroltool/docs/Configuration.md

 profileContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/docview.html) that will reset the profile to the given structure after each run | optional preferencesContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/docview.html) that will reset the preferences node to the given structure after each run | optional socialContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/docview.html) that will reset the social node to the given structure after each run | optional keys | Public/Private key pairs which will be added to the user's keystore.
 The keystore is transparently created if it does not exist yet during installation (with a random password).
 Useful in the context of configuring [Adobe IO in AEM](https://docs.adobe.com/content/help/en/experience-manager-learn/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.html) e.g. for [Adobe Launch via Adobe IO](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) or for the [SAML Integration in AEM](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/saml-2-0-authenticationhandler.html).
 In general useful whenever the [AEM KeyStoreService](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/keystore/KeyStoreService.html) is being used.
 This property contains a number of keys, identified via their alias.
-The format of each key is described below | optional
+The format of each key is described below.
+All encrypted private keys are stored not decrypted in the (encrypted) keystore.
+That means after they have been imported in AEM only the keystore password is necessary to access those.  | optional

 Example: